 In Key Stage Two, pupils are challenged to think about the stereotypes that may impact upon their decisions when looking at future career paths, and to explore the huge range of career options that are available to them.
 In our Values Days, we focus on long and short term goals, and the skills and qualities needed to achieve these and be successful both in education and employment.
 This is inherently underpinned by our school vision and ethos of ‘Aspiration’.

-Every pupil, and their parents, should have access to good-quality information about future study options and labour market opportunities.
-Pupils in Year 7 & 8 will have access to careers information and advice, preparing them for choosing their 'options' in Year 9.
+Every pupil, and their parents, should have access to good quality information about future study options and labour market opportunities.
+Pupils in Year 7 and 8 will have access to careers information and advice, preparing them for choosing their 'options' in Year 9.
 Some useful websites are listed below.